WHAT AIN'T IN IFA--ASTROLOGY

 All credible authorities, as mentioned, date astrology’s advent to the Babylonians in Mesopotamia (present-day Iraq) no earlier than the 22nd to 24th century BCE.
 At that time, sufficient mathem- atical skill had evolved to create calendars that recorded the annual appearances of fixed stars and illusory projections utilizing them called constellations as well as the movements of the plan- ets (which originally meant celestial “moving objects” that included the moon) against the back- drop of the nightly star canopy.
 Annual periodic events on earth such as seasonal changes, the flooding of rivers or droughts, the migrations and availability of animals, fishes, and vegetation at certain times, the acts of cultivating and irrigating fields or the sowing and harvesting of crops, and changes in sea conditions (for cultures involving seafaring) were all facilitated by that culture's mastery of astronomy.

 And astronomy, of course, required a certain development of mathematics and geometry that could then be used to correlate and predict in time celestial and earthly changing conditions.
 At first, the relationship was one of correlation, and not of causation.
 The causes of terrestrial chan- ges were attributed to God— a grand spiritual or, sometimes, metaphysical force.
 It was not a far step then to conclude that a few celestial events were so powerfully correlated—like phases of the moon being correlated with the tides, or seasonal sunlight being correlated with crop growth or desertification—that the relationship between the celestial objects and earth must be causal in nature.
-And, following from that, therefore, other celestial bodies like planet s must also have causal influences on earth.
-By comparison to astronomical narratives today, little was actually known.
+And, following from that, therefore, other celestial bodies like planets must also have causal influences on earth.
+By comparison to astro-physics today, little was actually known about the physics of cosmology in ancient times.

 * * * * * * * * * * * *